kdeldycke/awesome-iam/readme.md

 - [Adding JSON Web Token API Keys to a DenyList](https://auth0.com/blog/denylist-json-web-token-api-keys/) - On token invalidation.

-- [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/), and [Why your "solution" doesn't work](http://cryto.net/%7Ejoepie91/blog/2016/06/19/stop-using-jwt-for-sessions-part-2-why-your-solution-doesnt-work/) - Stateless JWT [tokens cannot be invalidated or updated](https://news.ycombinator.com/item?id=18354141), and will introduce either size issues or security issues depending on where you store them.
+- [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/) - And [why your "solution" doesn't work](http://cryto.net/%7Ejoepie91/blog/2016/06/19/stop-using-jwt-for-sessions-part-2-why-your-solution-doesnt-work/), because [stateless JWT tokens cannot be invalidated or updated](https://news.ycombinator.com/item?id=18354141).
+They will introduce either size issues or security issues depending on where you store them.
 Stateful JWT tokens are functionally the same as session cookies, but without the battle-tested and well-reviewed implementations or client support.

 - [JWT, JWS and JWE for Not So Dummies\!](https://medium.facilelogin.com/jwt-jws-and-jwe-for-not-so-dummies-b63310d201a3) - A signed JWT is known as a JWS (JSON Web Signature).
 In fact a JWT does not exist itself — either it has to be a JWS or a JWE (JSON Web Encryption).
 Its like an abstract class — the JWS and JWE are the concrete implementations.